 Hybrid Method

-Under the Hybrid Method, we computed the probability-weighted value across two scenarios: IPO Waterfall and the non-IPO scenarios (estimated using the OPM).
+Under the Hybrid Method, we computed the probability-weighted value across two scenarios: the IPO and the non-IPO scenarios (estimated using the OPM).
 As part of this analysis, we constructed an OPM analysis, which is very similar to that outlined in the Practice Aid, to estimate the value for the non-IPO scenarios.

-Scenario 1: OPM Analysis

-The allocable equity value in the OPM analysis was taken at a step-up 6.3% (the “Step-Up”) considering progress in product development and market trends of early-stage biopharma companies.
-To determine the reasonability of the Step-Up, we reviewed the change in market capitalization since the Previous Valuation for preclinical/early clinical biopharma companies and noted that they remained adverse with a decline of 18.2% in the mean of the range.
-Notwithstanding, the Company has made progress with the development of Lead Program with IND filing in December 2018, and two orphan drug designation grants by the FDA for its secondary lead program.

-We performed a series of call-option value calculations using the Black-Scholes option pricing model.
+In essence, we performed a series of call-option value calculations using the Black-Scholes option pricing model.
 These option calculations were established at different breakpoints (value inflection points, which represent changes in the allocation or proceeds to the investors in the Company’s capital structure).
 Refer to Exhibit B.3 for the calculation of breakpoints.
 The value differential (tranche) between sequential options was then allocated to the shareholders based on their respective interest in the allocation between the sequential breakpoints.
-DLOM was then applied to the value of the Common Stock.
-Refer to Exhibit H.1 for further details on DLOM calculations.
+A DLOM was then applied to the value of the Common Stock.
+Refer to “Discounts and Premiums” section below and Exhibit H.1 for further details on DLOM calculations.

+Exit Scenario

+The following scenarios were forecast as part of the Hybrid Method:

-RNA considered the following elements for purposes of performing the OPM:
+OPM: Considers a blend of non-IPO scenarios in which the allocation of value was based on the liquidation and participation rights of the preferred stock.
+We considered the following elements for the purpose of performing the OPM for the Hybrid Method:

 Time to Liquidity (“Time to Liquidity”): Reflects the number of years to a hypothetical exit or liquidity event for investors in the Company.
 Time to Liquidity most closely resembles the expiration date in terms of Black-Scholes.
-RNA estimated Time to Liquidity based on discussions with Management and the expected timing of exit under the IPO Waterfall analysis;
+RNA estimated Time to Liquidity based on discussions with Management;

 Implied Equity Volatility (“Volatility”): Reflects the expected tendency of the Company’s enterprise value to change over time.
 Equity volatility would be considered the standard deviation of a stock’s return in terms of Black-Scholes.
 RNA estimated Volatility based primarily on the historical changes in stock prices of the Guideline Public Companies over a period similar to the Time to Liquidity.
-Refer to Exhibits H.2, Exhibit H.3 and H.6 for further details;
+Refer to Exhibits H.2 through Exhibit H.6 for further details;

 Risk-Free Rate (“Risk-Free Rate”): Reflects the assumed interest rate obtained by investing in financial instruments with no default risk.
 The Risk-Free Rate is generally consistent with the definition used under Black-Scholes.
 RNA estimated the Risk-Free Rate by considering yields on US Treasuries as of the Valuation Date with maturities generally in line with the Time to Liquidity;

 Dividend Yield (“Dividend Yield”): Reflects the level of dividends paid to shareholders of the Company relative to the Company’s equity value.
 The Dividend Yield is generally consistent with the definition used under Black-Scholes.
 RNA noted that the Company does not pay dividends, and as such, has applied a 0.0% Dividend Yield; and

 Securities Breakpoints (“Breakpoints”): Reflects various value inflection points, which represent changes in the allocation of proceeds to investors based on their respective interest between such breakpoints.
 The Breakpoints most closely resemble various exercise prices as they pertain to Black-Scholes.
 RNA determined the Breakpoints based on discussions with and information provided by Management, such as the liquidation preferences and conversion rights of various classes of securities underlying the capital structure.